-For near 2 decades people from across the USA and all over the world have commissioned me to draw loved ones, friends, animals, cars, etc. My artwork has been used in Advertisement, Books, Magazines, CD covers, T-shirts and other Merchandise.
-My work has been featured on many internet sites, Ovation TV, The Japan show "Unbelievable", in a local art gallery and donated for fundraisers.
+For over 2 decades people from across the USA and all over the world commissioned me to draw loved ones, friends, animals, cars, etc. My artwork has been used in Advertisement, Books, Magazines, CD covers, T-shirts and other Merchandise.
+My work has been featured on many internet sites, Ovation TV, The Japan show "Unbelievable", local art gallery and donated for fundraisers.
 Many of my non-commission work has been sold along with many prints.
 I do however still license out artwork and sell high resolution files of my work.

 In 2010 I began teaching drawing lessons online.
 The lessons are very unique and have proven to help many advance to higher levels of graphite drawing.
 I've had the great pleasure to instruct over 300 students from all over the world.
-Visit the "Online Drawing Lessons" page to view my students before and after work and find out more about the lessons.
+Visit the "Online Drawing Lessons" page to view my students before and after work and to find out more about the lessons.

 I was interviewed for a feature in the MDM Wonderlance Magazine.
 Visit here: February * Artistry * LINDA HUBER scroll down and click on my name.
 While at the site you may want to read many of the other interviews and articles this magazine offers.
 They cover Art, Dance, Music, TV, Film, Literature and more.